-TechFocus IV: Caring for 3D Printed Art
+TechFocus IV: Caring for 3D-printed Art

 3D printing, also known as rapid prototyping or additive manufacturing, is being utilized by architects, designers, artists, and consumers, and is becoming increasingly common and technically sophisticated.
 In short, it describes the process of creating a three-dimensional object via computer-aided design (CAD) programs and digital files, printing it using a range of materials from plastic to metal more conventionally, to all kinds of experimental materials like chocolate or shrimp shells.
-Originated as a technology to rapidly produce prototypes, 3D printed artworks are now progressively entering collections.
+Originated as a technology to rapidly produce prototypes, 3D-printed artworks are now progressively entering collections.
 While long-term condition prognosis still awaits discovery, some printing materials are known to quickly yellow and degrade.
 At the same time, the inherent reproducibility of the technology challenges us to rethink appropriate preservation measures for cases where the boundaries of what constitutes the “original object” may not be as clearly defined.

-Without support, the registration fee for this workshop would be $500.
+This program is being made possible by the generous support of the Foundation for Advancement in Conservation and a grant from the National Endowment for the Arts.
 FAIC relies on your contributions to support these and its many other programs.
 Learn more about donating to the foundation here.

 The TechFocus workshop series is organized by the American Institute for Conservation’s Electronic Media Group to provide detailed technical education in the preservation of media art.
 Launched on the 10th anniversary of the groundbreaking TechArchaeology symposium that was held at the San Francisco Museum of Modern Art in 2000, TechFocus offers in-depth instruction in a broad range of media.
 Each workshop, hosted by a different institution, is dedicated to one specific media-art technology.
 A systematic lecture program, delivered by international experts, introduces workshop participants to the technology behind these artworks, and offers real-world guidelines for their preservation.